 Creating a beautiful wildlife photograph requires luck.
 The preparation for the photograph is, of course, essential.
-But without that little boost of what we call luck or good fortune, it is almost impossible to create an interesting photo.
-However, we always say that luck comes to photographers who seek it.
-We love the maxim that says, "100% of winners have taken their chance."
+But without that little boost of what I call luck or good fortune, it is almost impossible to create an interesting photo.
+However, I always say that luck comes to photographers who seek it.
+I love the maxim that says, "100% of winners have taken their chance."

 A wildlife photographer has to go into the field regularly, whatever the weather, whatever the time, if he wants to photograph a good fight.
 If he decides that he will only go out on Sunday afternoons when the weather is pleasant, there is very little chance that he will get the shot he wants.

 He must be willing to go into the field on any day, at any time, in any season.
 That is the only way to find luck.
 A wildlife photographer cannot be a homebody who only dreams of taking extraordinary photos.

 Knowledge of the Animals And Their Habitat Is Essential

 I never say it enough, but knowing the environment and the animals that you are going to photograph is absolutely necessary.
 For example, a fight between two bucks in the rutting season is always in an open meadow.
 There is no way for it to happen in the middle of a thicket.
 These fights are very violent, and they take a lot of space.
 The animals need to have room to step back and gain momentum to hit their opponent.